aslak3/MAXI030/MAXI030Core/README.md

 ### Read and Write generator

 This is a simple but critical part of the design which generates internal read and write signals, using the /DS data strobe and R/W signal.
 In this block the write line is also inhibited for ROM access, if the SYS_CONFIG register is configured to do this.
+This was useful on earlier boards which used simple EEPROMs but is less useful now that flashes, which can only be programmed by very specific command sequences, are used.

 ### Register Read and Write action

-This sequential process is responsible for managing the internal state based on accesses by the processor to FPGA-exposed registers.
-For instance, the board LED is controlled by the processor writing to the low bit of the LED registers address (generally 44000001).
+This sequential process is responsible for managing internal state based on accesses by the processor to FPGA-exposed registers.
+For instance, the board LED is controlled by the processor writing to the low bit of the LED register's address (generally 44000001).
 This action, and that of the other registers, is handled here.

 This block is also responsible for clearing trigger signals which are set for one cycle only after writing to a register.
 This is the basic mechanism for many parts of the overall design, such as the I2C data sender: writing to the I2C_WRITE_DATA register will both latch the data to be sent, and trigger its sending.

 Lastly read accesses are handled here.
-Most read accesses are "no ops", but some have side effects: for instance reading a PS2 scancode register will cause the read FIFO to expose the next data item, assuming there is one.
+Most read accesses are "no ops", but some have side effects; for instance reading a PS/2 scancode register will cause the read FIFO to expose the next data item, assuming there is one.

 ### Presenting data on the databus